willfaught/paige/README.md

 ### Image

-The `paige/image` shortcode provides a figure with an image.
+The `paige/image` shortcode provides an image.

 ```
 {{< paige/image